 Just like anything else, welding comes in all different shapes and sizes.
-While there are many different ways you could go about welding, there are 3 more common types that would be good to know in the long run.
-The 3 most common welding types are – Arc, MIG and TIG welding.
+While there are many different ways you could go about welding, there are three more common types that would be good to know in the long run.
+The three most common welding types are – Arc, MIG and TIG welding.
 Let’s take a closer look and discuss some similarities and differences between them.

 MIG welding, metal inert gas, or GMAW welding, uses a thin wire as an electrode to carry out the welding tasks.
 This welding process includes the thin wire being fed through the welding instrument, further being heated as it travels through to the welding site.
 This is a more expensive route and requires a bit more equipment, but it still produces consistent and accurate welds.

 TIG welding, or tungsten inert gas welding, produces the highest quality welds out of the three methods and is the most versatile process.
 This type of welding is commonly used for larger, more complex projects that typically require more control.
 While this welding process produces excellent results, it requires a lot more training and takes more time to master, rather than actually preforming the task.
 Don’t let that turn you away though – the end product makes it all worth it!